LIT-Protocol/js-sdk/local-tests/README.md

 # Prerequisite

 - Node v20 or above
-- The generated file `networkContext.ts` after running `npm run deploy -- --network localchain` in the `lit-assets` repo
+- The generated file `networkContext.ts` after running `npm run deploy -- --network custom` in the `lit-assets` repo

 # How to run